 Myriad of serious diseases can cause lack of appetite in your dog.
 It’s impossible to diagnose this without the help of a vet, which is why it’s so important to take your dog in for help!
 Your vet might want to check for pancreatitis, Addison’s disease, irritable bowel disease, kidney failure, urinary tract infections, pregnancy, leukemia, poisoning, and more.

-Some parasites really hurt your dog’s stomach, making your dog less interested in food.
+parasites really hurt your dog’s stomach, making your dog less interested in food.
 Luckily, most parasites are easily treated at your vet’s to get your dog back to health!
+SEE ALSO: What to Expect After Deworming a Puppy 10.
+Old Age

 Some old dogs lose their appetite as they age.
 Generally, this is a symptom of other, underlying problems – but it can also be a simple reflection of reduced activity levels and increased rest time.